lukkiddd/lukkiddd.github.io/_notes/Public/LangChain for LLM App Development.md

 [[RAG Essentials]]
 ## Summary:

-The LangChain for LLM Application Development Course, available at https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/, focuses on utilizing the LangChain Python/TypeScript framework to streamline the creation of Language Model (LLM) applications.
+The [LangChain for LLM Application Development Course](https://www.deeplearning.ai/short-courses/langchain-for-llm-application-development/), focuses on utilizing the LangChain Python/TypeScript framework to streamline the creation of Language Model (LLM) applications.
 The course highlights key processes specific to Retrieval-Augmented Generation (RAG), emphasizing four crucial aspects:

 **Building Vector Database** :
 - Extracting information from documents to construct a vectors database.